-Members of the Pet Food Institute (PFI) are committed to the production of safe, nutritionally balanced pet food and are working closely together with internal experts, including company scientists, veterinarians and nutritionists, to advance the understanding of this issue and support a collaborative approach with FDA.
+Members of the Pet Food Institute (PFI) are committed to the production of safe, nutritionally balanced pet food.
+PFI is working in close collaboration with internal experts, including company scientists, veterinarians and nutritionists, to advance the understanding of this issue and support a collaborative approach with FDA.

 The first step you can take is to make sure your dog is receiving a complete and balanced diet that is formulated for his or her life stage.
 Our interactive infographic series “Nutrition from Nose to Tail” provides fast facts on why a complete and balanced dog food recipe is critical in supporting your pet’s health.
-If your pet does experience a change in health, it is important to consult with your veterinarian.

 If you have questions about a specific product, we recommend that you contact the manufacturer to learn more.
-FDA has not advised that pet owners change their dog’s diet based on the available information.
+FDA has not advised that pet owners change their dog’s diet based on the available information, and reemphasized that directive in their newest update.
+If your pet does experience a change in health, it is important to consult with your veterinarian.